Frisco Expungement & Nondisclosure Lawyers

 • Human trafficking offenses

-Our attorneys review your complete criminal history to determine eligibility.
-We also identify any potential barriers to obtaining nondisclosure.
+Our attorneys review your complete criminal history to determine eligibility and identify any potential barriers to obtaining nondisclosure.

 The Expungement Process in Collin County Courts

 The expungement process in Collin County has been streamlined under the 2025 Texas law changes.
-New automatic expungement procedures exist for certain cases.
-Additionally, improved digital processing capabilities speed up the process.
+New automatic expungement procedures exist for certain cases, and improved digital processing capabilities help speed up the process.

 The process begins with a comprehensive eligibility review and case evaluation.
 We examine your criminal history, court records, and the specific circumstances of your case.
 This helps us determine whether expungement or nondisclosure is appropriate.
 This initial assessment is important because filing the wrong type of petition can delay the process and increase costs.

 Once we confirm eligibility, we prepare and file a petition for expungement with the appropriate district court in Collin County.
-The petition must include specific information about your case.
-This includes cause numbers, arrest dates, and the agencies involved.
-We also prepare an order for the court to sign directing all agencies to expunge their records.
+The petition must include specific information about your case, including cause numbers, arrest dates, and the agencies involved.
+We also prepare an order for the court to sign directing all agencies to expunge their records in accordance with the court’s ruling.

 After filing the petition, we serve notice on all relevant parties.
 This includes the district attorney’s office, law enforcement agencies, and any other entities that may have records related to your case.
-Under the 2025 law changes, agencies must now accept electronic transmission of notices.
-There is a $25 fee for agencies unable to receive electronic transmissions.
+Under the 2025 law changes, agencies must now accept electronic transmission of notices, and there is a $25 fee for agencies unable to receive electronic transmissions.

-In most cases, the district attorney’s office will review the petition.
-They will either agree to the expungement or file an objection.
+In most cases, the district attorney’s office will review the petition and either agree to the expungement or file an objection.
 When objections are filed, a hearing may be necessary to resolve disputed issues.
-Our attorneys are prepared to advocate for your interests at any hearing.
-We address concerns raised by prosecutors.
+Our attorneys are prepared to advocate for your interests at any hearing and address concerns raised by prosecutors.

 The timeline for completing an expungement has improved under the new 2025 procedures.
-Automatic expungements are available for certain qualifying cases.
-Additionally, faster digital processing exists for others.
-Traditional expungement cases typically take several months to complete.
-The timeline depends on the complexity of your case and the court’s schedule.
+Automatic expungements are available for certain qualifying cases, and faster digital processing exists for others.
+Traditional expungement cases typically take several months to complete, depending on the complexity of your case and the court’s schedule.

 Why Choose My Dallas Criminal Lawyer for Your Expungement

 Our firm brings valuable advantages to expungement and nondisclosure cases in Frisco and throughout Collin County.
-Justin Wilson’s background as a former prosecutor provides valuable insight into how district attorneys evaluate expungement petitions.
-He understands what factors influence their decisions.
+Justin Wilson’s background as a former prosecutor provides insight into how district attorneys evaluate expungement petitions and what factors may influence their decisions.

-This prosecutorial experience allows us to anticipate potential objections.
-We address them proactively in our petitions.
-We understand the concerns that prosecutors may have.
-Additionally, we can present compelling arguments for why expungement serves the interests of justice in your case.
+This prosecutorial experience allows us to anticipate potential objections and address them proactively in our petitions.
+We understand the concerns that prosecutors may have and can present arguments for why expungement serves the interests of justice in your case.

-Our track record of success includes numerous expungements and nondisclosures for clients facing a wide range of charges.
-We have successfully cleared records for clients charged with DWI, drug offenses, theft, assault, and many other crimes.
-Recent notable results include dismissals of serious felony charges.
-We have also achieved successful record clearing for clients seeking employment and educational opportunities.
+Our track record of handling expungements and nondisclosures includes matters for clients facing a wide range of charges.
+We have worked on cases involving DWI, drug offenses, theft, assault, and many other crimes, including recent dismissals of serious felony charges and successful record-clearing outcomes for clients seeking employment and educational opportunities.

-Finally, our comprehensive approach includes not only the legal work necessary to obtain expungement or nondisclosure.
-We also provide guidance on how to handle background check questions and employment applications after your record is cleared.
+Finally, our approach includes not only the legal work necessary to pursue expungement or nondisclosure, but also guidance on how to handle background check questions and employment applications after your record is cleared.
 We help clients understand their rights and obligations following successful expungement or nondisclosure.

 Benefits of Clearing Your Criminal Record in Frisco

-Clearing your criminal record through expungement or nondisclosure provides numerous benefits.
-These can significantly improve your quality of life and future opportunities.
+Clearing your criminal record through expungement or nondisclosure can provide numerous benefits and significantly improve your quality of life and future opportunities.
 Understanding these benefits helps illustrate why pursuing record clearing is often a worthwhile investment.

 Employment opportunities may expand when you can pass background checks without criminal history appearing.
-Many employers in the Dallas-Fort Worth area conduct background checks as part of their hiring process.
-A criminal record can affect your consideration for employment.
-With a cleared record, you can compete more effectively with other candidates.
-Additionally, you can pursue career advancement without the burden of past mistakes.
+Many employers in the Dallas-Fort Worth area conduct background checks as part of their hiring process, and a criminal record can affect your consideration for employment.
+With a cleared record, you can compete more effectively with other candidates and pursue career advancement without the burden of past mistakes.

 Housing applications may become easier when you do not have to explain criminal charges to landlords and property management companies.
-Many rental properties may require background checks.
-Criminal history can result in application complications.
-A cleared record removes these potential barriers.
-It may also provide access to better housing options.
+Many rental properties may require background checks, and criminal history can result in application complications.
+A cleared record can remove these potential barriers and may provide access to better housing options.

 Educational pursuits, including college admissions and financial aid eligibility, may be affected by criminal history.
-Some educational institutions may consider criminal history in admissions decisions.
-Certain types of financial aid may be restricted for individuals with drug-related convictions.
-Clearing your record removes these potential obstacles to furthering your education.
+Some educational institutions may consider criminal history in admissions decisions, and certain types of financial aid may be restricted for individuals with drug-related convictions.
+Clearing your record can remove these potential obstacles to furthering your education.

 Professional licensing opportunities may improve with a cleared record.
-Many professions require licensing through state agencies that conduct background checks.
-They may consider criminal history in licensing decisions.
-Healthcare, education, finance, and legal professions may be particularly sensitive to criminal history.
-Clearing your record can help with these career paths.
+Many professions require licensing through state agencies that conduct background checks and may consider criminal history in licensing decisions, particularly in healthcare, education, finance, and legal fields.
+Clearing your record can be helpful for these career paths.

-Important Note About Military Service: While expungement may support military waiver applications by demonstrating rehabilitation, it does not automatically restore military service eligibility.
-It also does not eliminate disclosure requirements.
-Military applicants must still disclose expunged records during the enlistment process.
-The military retains the ability to access expunged records.
-However, expungement can serve as evidence of rehabilitation.
-It may positively influence waiver decisions.
+Important Note About Military Service: While expungement may support military waiver applications by demonstrating rehabilitation, it does not automatically restore military service eligibility or eliminate disclosure requirements.
+Military applicants must still disclose expunged records during the enlistment process, and the military retains the ability to access expunged records.
+However, expungement can serve as evidence of rehabilitation and may positively influence waiver decisions.

 Contact Our Frisco Expungement Attorneys Today

 If you have a criminal record that is affecting your life and opportunities, contact My Dallas Criminal Lawyer today for a free consultation.
-Our experienced Frisco expungement lawyers will review your case, explain your options, and help you take the first step toward clearing your record.
+Our Frisco expungement lawyers will review your case, explain your options, and help you take the first step toward working to clear your record.

 During your consultation, we will review your criminal history, discuss your goals, and provide honest guidance about your eligibility for expungement or nondisclosure.
-We will explain the process, timeline, and costs involved.
-This helps you make an informed decision about moving forward.
+We will explain the process, timeline, and costs involved so you can make an informed decision about moving forward.

 Call us today at 214-949-4117 to schedule your free consultation.
 You can also visit our Frisco office at 5 Cowboys Way Suite 300, Frisco, TX 75034, or our Dallas office at 14800 Quorum Drive, Suite 247, Dallas, TX 75254.
 We offer flexible scheduling and can accommodate evening and weekend appointments when necessary.

 Do not let a criminal record continue to limit your opportunities.
-Contact My Dallas Criminal Lawyer today and take the first step toward clearing your record and securing your future.
-Our experienced team is ready to help you work through the expungement process.
-We will help you achieve the fresh start you deserve.
+Contact My Dallas Criminal Lawyer today and take the first step toward working to clear your record and protect your future.
+Our team is ready to help you through the expungement process and pursue the fresh start you are looking for.

 Request a Free Consultation